josipkh/dimensionless-mpcrl/README.md

 ### Usage
 The implementation is based on [leap-c](https://github.com/leap-c/leap-c/), an open-source framework for implementing (among others) MPC-based RL algorithms.
 To run the examples in this repository, please install `leap-c` and its dependencies according to the instructions.

+NOTE: make sure you use the version referenced in `external/leap-c`

 ### Funding
 This work was supported in part by the [Croatian Science Foundation](https://hrzz.hr/en/).